Albertine Randall

 Albertine Randall Wheelan (May 27, 1863 - January 9, 1954) was an American illustrator, cartoonist, and costume designer.

 Early life

-Albertine Randall was born May 27, 1863, in San Francisco, CA. A 1921 article in the American Magazine of Art lists San Francisco's Chinatown as a particular influence on her artistic development.
+Albertine Randall was born May 27, 1863, in San Francisco, California.
+A 1921 article in the American Magazine of Art lists San Francisco's Chinatown as a particular influence on her artistic development.
 In 1887, she married businessman Fairfax Henry Wheelan, with whom she had two children, Edgar Stow Wheelan and Fairfax Randall Wheelan.
 After her husband's death in 1915, she moved to New York City.

 Career

 Wheelan signed her work with her married name, Albertine Randall Wheelan.
 For two decades prior to her move to New York, she was primary costume designer for David Belasco.
 She designed costumes for Belasco's opera A Grand Army Man in 1904, and for his 1907 production The Rose of the Rancho, as well as for the 1914 operetta Sari by C.S.
 Cushing, E.P.
 Heath, and Emmerich Kalman.

 Wheelan also illustrated children's books and magazines, including a number of pieces in St. Nicholas Magazine and Kindergarten Review, as well as The Quarterly Illustrator.
 Her illustrations for the children's book A Chinese Child's Day garnered praise in The New York Times in a 1910 piece on children's literature.
 She is noted in an article in the Publications of the American Jewish Historical Society as the designer of a bookplate for books "Given by the Ladies of the Temple Emanu-El, San Francisco," in 1904.

 In the 1920s, Wheelan produced a newspaper comic called In Rabbitboro, originally published in the George Matthew Adams Service bulletin.
 A 1922 book on humorists listed her among "the principal newspaper comic artists of this country," listing In Rabbitboro as her primary work of note.
 In Rabbitboro was later retitled The Dumbunnies, and Wheelan patented it as The Dumbunnies in 1927.

 Wheelan died in Litchfield, CT on January 9, 1954.